Triaxial Schwarzschild Models of Brightest Cluster Galaxies with Long-Slit LBT Data: Acknowledgements

 \section{Acknowledgements}

-Computations were performed on the HPC systems Raven and Cobra at the Max Planck Computing and Data Facility. \\ The LBT is an international collaboration among institutions in the United States, Italy and Germany.
+We thank the referee for the insightful report, which helped us improve the paper. \\ Computations were performed on the HPC systems Raven and Cobra at the Max Planck Computing and Data Facility. \\ The LBT is an international collaboration among institutions in the United States, Italy and Germany.
 LBT Corporation partners are: LBT Beteiligungsgesellschaft, Germany, representing the Max-Planck Society, the Astrophysical Institute Potsdam, and Heidelberg University; The University of Arizona on behalf of the Arizona university system; Istituto Nazionale di Astrofisica, Italy; The Ohio State University, and The Research Corporation, on behalf of The University of Notre Dame, University of Minnesota and University of Virginia. \\ modsCCDRed was developed for the MODS1 and MODS2 instruments at the Large Binocular Telescope Observatory, which were built with major support provided by grants from the U.S. National Science Foundation's Division of Astronomical Sciences Advanced Technologies and Instrumentation (AST-9987045), the NSF/NOAO TSIP Program, and matching funds provided by the Ohio State University Office of Research and the Ohio Board of Regents.
 Additional support for modsCCDRed was provided by NSF Grant AST-1108693.
 This paper made use of the modsIDL spectral data reduction reduction pipeline developed in part with funds provided by NSF Grant AST-1108693 and a generous gift from OSU Astronomy alumnus David G. Price through the Price Fellowship in Astronomical Instrumentation. \\ This work makes use of the data products from the HST image archive.